 The exam is an oral examination, graded externally and based on a written project.
-A single grade will be given, based on both the written project and the oral presentation.
+A single grade will be given, based on both the written project, a design proposal, and the oral presentation.

-15 minutes is allotted to each group presentation, followed by a 15-minute individual examination and 10 minutes for feedback/grading.
+10 minutes is allotted to each presentation, followed by a 15-minute examination and 10 minutes for feedback/grading.

-The exam project report must not exceed 15 standard pages of text for one student + 5 standard pages per additional group member.
+The exam project report must not exceed 15 standard pages of text for each student.
 Front page, table of contents, models, references, Illustration lists, and appendices are not included in the maximum number of pages.
 Appendices are not included in the evaluation.
 A standard page consists of 2,400 characters including spaces and footnotes.